gwake42/mapsindoors-web-sdk-knowledge-base/web-sdk-knowledge-base.md

 - Fits map bounds to show all results

 ### Gotchas / Notes
-Ã°ÂÂÂ Ã¯Â¸Â Search is case-insensitive but requires minimum 2 characters Ã°ÂÂÂ Ã¯Â¸Â `orderBy: 'relevance'` gives better results than alphabetical
+ÃÂ°ÃÂÃÂÃÂ ÃÂ¯ÃÂ¸ÃÂ Search is case-insensitive but requires minimum 2 characters ÃÂ°ÃÂÃÂÃÂ ÃÂ¯ÃÂ¸ÃÂ `orderBy: 'relevance'` gives better results than alphabetical

 ---